-Experience North Carolina’s transportation heritage first-hand on a fall color ride through the Smoky Mountains.
+Experience NC by train first-hand on a fall color ride through the Smoky Mountains.
 For the most spectacular fall color experience hop aboard one of the train trips offered by the Great Smoky Mountains Railroad.

-With several fall excursions available and different packages, you can explore different parts of the mountain region.
+With several fall excursions available and different packages, you can explore the mountains of NC by train.

 Nantahala Gorge Excursion